connorferster/handcalcs/README.md

 ### Conditional statements

-Many calculations in the "real world" are dependent on context: you would do this if it's like that, and this other way if its not.
+Many calculations in the "real world" are dependent on context.

 `handcalcs` allows for the inclusion of some simple conditional statements into its code in a way that makes it easier to understand the context of the calculation.

 ![Conditional calculations](docs/images/conditionals.gif)

-*Note: While less pythonic, all expressions following the conditional must be on the same line (separated with `;`, if required).*
+*Note: Multiple "lines" of calculations can be used after the conditional expression provided that they are all on the same line and separated with "`;`".
+See [Expected Behaviours](https://github.com/connorferster/handcalcs#expected-behaviours) for more context.*

 ---